andrisimonetti/SLR-ML-toolkit/README.md

 ## Read the outputs:
-After running the Notebook `Main Analysis.ipynb` the outputs produced consist of 3 files:
+After running the Notebook `Dataset_creation.ipynb` the outputs produced consist of 3 files:
    - 'Dataset.xlsx': data frame collecting the informations about the documents